 What are the Benefits of the MDI?

-Rather than evaluating how children perform, the MDI gives children a voice, an opportunity to communicate to adults in schools and communities about what their experiences are inside and outside of school.
+Rather than evaluating academic progress, the MDI gives children a voice, an opportunity to communicate to adults in schools and communities about what their experiences are inside and outside of school.
 In this regard, the MDI has great potential to provide educators, parents, researchers, and policy makers with much needed information about the psychological and social worlds of children during middle childhood.
 Such information can help schools, program planners, and community members find ways to create environments that help children in their community thrive.

 HELP creates maps, graphics and reports that summarize MDI results.
 Communities, schools, and governments use the MDI data to inform their work.
 Learning how children are currently faring across the province means that communities, schools and governments are able to tailor supports and services for families and children where and when they are needed.

 Schools and neighbourhoods use the information included in MDI reports to initiate conversations about how the needs of children in their middle years can be better addressed.

 Researchers use the data to dig deeper into important questions about the genetic, biological, and social determinants of children’s health and development.
 Their research, in turn, helps to inform policy and program development.